-Still, depending on the details of your crash, we may be able to pursue a claim against the rideshare company in your case.
-If you believe Uber or Lyft bears responsibility for your crash, contact our office today so we can begin an investigation into your accident.
+Still, depending on the details of your accident, we may be able to pursue a claim against the rideshare company in your case.
+If you believe Uber or Lyft bears responsibility for your accident, contact our office today so we can begin an investigation into your accident.

 Because of the complicated insurance situation with Uber and Lyft, pursuing compensation in these cases is often difficult.
 We can help you understand the identity of the liable party and the applicable insurance policy.
 We will guide you through the claims process and fight for the full value of damages available to you based on the facts of your accident.

 In most cases, we can file an insurance claim with the appropriate insurer and negotiate a fair settlement that covers your accident-related expenses, pain and suffering losses, and even future care needs.
 This is essential if you suffered a long-term or permanent injury, such as a traumatic brain injury.
-Only in rare instances do we need to file a personal injury lawsuit to recover the compensation you deserve.
+Only in rare instances do we need to file a personal injury lawsuit to pursue the financial recovery you deserve.

-How Can I Talk to an Uber and Lyft Accident Lawyer in Katy, Texas?
+An Uber and Lyft Accident Lawyer in Katy, Texas Can Help

-The Uber and Lyft accident lawyers from D. Miller & Associates, PLLC, can help you recover the fair compensation you deserve after a rideshare accident.
+The Uber and Lyft accident lawyers from D. Miller & Associates, PLLC™, can help you recover the fair compensation you deserve after a rideshare accident.
 We will represent your best interests and ensure your rights remain protected throughout the entire claims process.
-Call us today at 713-850-8600 to discuss your case with a member of our team during a free case review.
+Call us today to discuss your case with a member of our team during a free case evaluation.